 Survey respondents may submit the surveys directly to the Comptroller's Property Tax Assistance Division (PTAD) and are not required to complete surveys at the appraisal district office.

 If you are dissatisfied with the ARB's findings, you have the right to appeal its decision to the state district court in the county in which your property is located.

 Within 60 days of receiving the ARB's written order, you must file a petition for review with the district court.
 Before filing a petition, you should consult with an attorney to determine if you have a case.

-You also are required to make a partial payment of taxes, usually the amount of taxes that are not in dispute, before the delinquency date.
-You may ask the court to excuse you from prepaying your taxes; to do so, you must file an oath attesting to your inability to pay the taxes in question and argue that prepaying the taxes restrains your right to go to court on your protest.
+You also are required to make a partial payment of taxes, usually the amount of property taxes that are not in dispute, before the delinquency date.
+You may ask the court to excuse you from prepaying your property taxes; to do so, you must file an oath attesting to your inability to pay the property taxes in question and argue that prepaying the property taxes restrains your right to go to court on your protest.
 The court will hold a hearing and decide the terms or conditions of your payment.

 As soon as practicable after receiving a Notice of Appeal by Property Owner (PDF), the chief appraiser must indicate, where appropriate, those entries in the records that are subject to the appeal.
 The appraisal district will forward the deposit and Notice of Appeal by Property Owner (PDF) to SOAH and request the appointment of a qualified administrative law judge to hear the appeal.
-For more information on this process, visit the SOAH's website.
+For more information on this process, visit SOAH's website.

-Binding arbitration is available only if your property is:
+RBA is available only if your property is:

 To appeal an ARB order to RBA, you must file a request with the Comptroller's office not later than the 60 days after receiving notice of the order.
 To apply for RBA, you must complete the Comptroller's request form and submit it with your deposit in the required amount based on the ARB's determination of the property value and property type.
 The appraisal district will submit required information to the Comptroller's office.
 Visit the Information page to learn more about the filing process.